creativedotdesign/tofino/README.md

 * Download the latest [tagged release](https://github.com/lambdacreatives/tofino/releases).
 * Clone the git repo and run `bin/setup.sh` (from your dev machine).

+Once you have activated the theme, access Theme Options (WP Customizer) update an option and select save to commit the default values to the database.

 ## Features

 * [Bootstrap 4](http://getbootstrap.com/) (Pre-release Alpha 2)